Mary – the Mother of Jesus

-Jesus honored His mother, but He did not exalt her above other women, and addressed her as simply “woman” (John 2:3-4).
-In fact, He taught the people saying, “For whoever does the will of My Father in heaven is My brother and sister and mother” (Mat.
-12:50).
+Jesus honored His mother, but He did not exalt her above other women, and addressed her as simply “woman” (John 2:3-4; 19:26).
+In fact, He taught the people saying, “For whoever does the will of My Father in heaven is My brother and sister and mother” (Matthew 12:50).
 Thus, anyone who does God’s will is just like His mother.

-The Bible also does not tell us to pray to Mary.
+The Bible also does not instruct us to pray to Mary.
 This is a Catholic teaching that gave Mary a “saving office.”
-The Catholic church claims that she bring us “the gifts of eternal salvation,” and that she carries “the titles of Advocate, Helper, Benefactress, and Mediatrix.”
+The Catholic church claims that she grants us “the gifts of eternal salvation,” and that she carries “the titles of Advocate, Helper, Benefactress, and Mediatrix.”
 Catechism of the Catholic Church, p.
-252. This teaching is contrary to what scripture says.
-The Lord declares that, “There is one Mediator between God and men, the Man Christ Jesus” (1 Tim.
-2:5).
-Only through Jesus can the sinner be reconciled to God (John 14:5–6; Rom.
-5:1–2).
-The Bible here clearly rules out the need of human mediators and the supposed value that some have attached to such attempted mediation.
+252. This teaching is contrary to what scripture says. https://bibleask.org/should-i-ask-of-the-virgin-mary-or-go-directly-to-the-father/

 Check out our Bible Answers page for more information on a variety of topics.

 This post is also available in: हिन्दी (Hindi)